amepproject/amep/README.md

 ```

 ## Support
-If you need support for using **AMEP**, we recommend to use our github
-discussions page.
-If you find a bug, please create an issue.
+If you need support for using **AMEP**, we recommend to use our [GitHub discussions](https://github.com/amepproject/amep/discussions) page.
+If you find a bug, please create an [issue](https://github.com/amepproject/amep/issues).

 ### Creating issues
-To create an issue, go to the **AMEP** repository, open the issue list, and
+To create an issue, go to [https://github.com/amepproject/amep/issues](https://github.com/amepproject/amep/issues) and
 click on `New issue`.
 Then, continue with the following steps:

 1. Add a short and clear title.